Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 Any gas bottles in use shall be connected only to an approved appliance and used in accordance with AS 5601/NZS 5261 or other applicable Standards.

-Workplace safety LPG gas bottle storage regulations and guidelines may apply even to quantities defined as minor LPG gas cylinder storage in this LPG gas cylinder storage rules Standard.
+Workplace safety LPG gas bottle storage regulations and guidelines may apply even to quantities defined as minor LPG gas storage in this LPG gas cylinder storage rules Standard.

 New to LPG?
 Choose ELGAS